Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Method

 \textbf{Methods and Configurations:} We conducted comprehensive experiments on existing INR-based methods, including MetaSR, LIIF, LTE, SRNO, CiaoSR, and HIIF.
 This set of techniques constitutes the model set $M$.
 Another related work CLIT~\cite{chen2023cascaded}, was excluded from the empirical analysis due to its substantial complexity, where it has 15x more parameters compared to the baseline, and employs a much more complex cascaded training strategy.
 However, its reported performance remains comparable to that of simpler architectures such as CiaoSR, SRNO, and HIIF~\cite{cao2023ciaosr, wei2023super, jiang2025hiif}.

-\textbf{Training Details:} All models were trained for 150 epochs to keep the analysis computationally manageable .
+\textbf{Training Details:} All models were trained for 150 epochs to keep the analysis computationally manageable.
 The reduced training duration does not compromise the convergence, where the detailed convergence plots across different models and training settings are provided in the Appendix, confirming that all models reached stability well before 150 epochs.
 Table~\ref{tab:prevconfigs} presents a comparison between the training and evaluation settings adopted in prior work and those used in our unified framework.
-Our framework has a broader and more diverse set of training recipes, denoted as $T$, along with comprehensive evaluation criteria, enabling a more consistent and thorough assessment of the performance of each method.
+Our framework has a broader and more diverse set of training recipes, denoted as $T$, along with comprehensive evaluation criteria.

-\textbf{Experimental Coverage and Evaluations:} We conducted a total of 72 experiments, covering 6 techniques, 2 encoder variants~\cite{lim2017enhanced, zhang2018residual}, and 6 training recipes.
+\textbf{Experimental Coverage and Evaluations:} We conducted a total of 108 experiments, covering 6 techniques, 2 encoder variants~\cite{lim2017enhanced, zhang2018residual}, and 9 training recipes.
+Additionally, we performed 2 supplementary experiments to analyze the effects of batch size variations for the training compute scaling law.
 Validation PSNR was tracked during training, and both the best and the 150-epoch model weights were retained for aggregate performance analysis.
 Performance of each technique was evaluated across multiple datasets and scales using seven IQA metrics, including PSNR, SSIM~\cite{wang2004image}, GMSD~\cite{xue2013gradient}, FSIM~\cite{zhang2011fsim}, VIF~\cite{sheikh2005visual}, SR-SIM~\cite{zhang2012sr}, and LPIPS~\cite{zhang2018unreasonable}, which together define the evaluation set $Q$.